OutSystems/cloud-connector/README.md

     docker run --rm -it outsystems/outsystemscc --help

+If your system supports it, there are several advantages of running `outsystemscc` as a Docker image as opposed to a binary.

+* You always run the latest release.
+You don't need to reinstall each new release.
+* It can be run on Windows or any system that supports Docker.
+* Without additional configuration it will start with the Docker daemon on system boot.
+* For advanced use cases, it can be orchestrated with Kubernetes.

 ### Firewall setup

 `outsystemscc` requires only outbound access to the internet in the private network it is running.

 Outbound internet connectivity (via a NAT Gateway, for example) can be restricted by a firewall.
-For a Layer 7 firewall, you should allowlist outbound connections to the built-in domain (for example `<customername>.outsystems.app`) and any custom domains configured for the stage (for example `www.example.com`).
+For a Layer 7 firewall, you should allow outbound connections to the built-in domain (for example `<customername>.outsystems.app`) and any custom domains configured for the stage (for example `example.com`).
 For a Layer 4 firewall, you must open firewall rules to all [CloudFront IP ranges](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html) for port 443.

 If the network requires outbound traffic to be routed through a proxy, you specify that using the `--proxy` option.

-There may be a dedicated person or team at your organization responsible for administering the network firewalls.
+There may be a dedicated person or team at your organization responsible for administering network firewalls.
 If so, you may want to contact them for help with the process.

 ## Usage